timescale/docs/use-timescale/continuous-aggregates/create-a-continuous-aggregate.md

 ## Create a continuous aggregate

-In this example, we are using a hypertable called `conditions`, and creating a continuous aggregate view for daily weather data.
+In this example, you use a hypertable called `conditions`, and create a continuous aggregate view for daily weather data.
 The `GROUP BY` clause must include a `time_bucket` expression which uses time dimension column of the hypertable.
 Additionally, all functions and their arguments included in